What are antidepressants?

 In England, you can refer yourself directly for talking therapy through the NHS.
 Visit this page to find a service near you.

 While it’s not always easy to get yourself out of depression without help from a professional, making changes to your lifestyle can help.
 Changes that can boost your mood include eating a healthy and balanced diet, exercising regularly, cutting back on alcohol, and getting more sleep.

-For more help and guidance, check out the free resources available at Mind and the NHS.
+For more help and guidance, check out the free resources available at Mind and the NHS or visit our mental health hub.
 If you’re struggling and you need help right away, this page contains information about mental health services and helplines.